 Helpful, Clear Information which we can all use

-1. Resilient people, “know suffering is a part of life” and “shit happens” which is absolutely true for all of us.
+Resilient people, “know suffering is a part of life” and “shit happens” which is absolutely true for all of us.
 We have all to some extent experienced loss and challenge in our lives.
-Instagram is used as an example in that people are only seeing the shiny, filtered lives of others so our expectations of life can be skewed.
-So perhaps if we are growing up viewing life through this lens over time this is impacting on our ability to accept that grit or rather shit happens to us all!
+As an example, Instagram followers are only seeing the shiny, filtered lives of others.
+Consequently, our expectations of life can be skewed.
+Maybe, if we are growing up viewing life through this lens over time, this is impacting our ability to accept that grit or rather shit happens to us all!

 I recommend watching the whole talk, but if you are short on time, I have lifted “Philip the Sock’s ” helpful timing of the three strategies!